All Episodes

 Ted Cruz.

-But depending on what you want to happen, if you're an analyst on television or radio after one of these debates, and you have a desired outcome, which they all do, silly for people to deny it.
+But depending on what you want to happen, if you're an analyst on television or radio after one of these debates and you have a desired outcome, which they all do, silly for people to deny it.

 Where does a disappointed Rubio voter go?

-And they make the automatic conclusion they're gonna go to Christie, because Christie's the guy that exposed him, and I don't think there's any evidence of that at all.
+And they make the automatic conclusion they're going to go to Christie because Christie's the guy that exposed him.

 And I don't think there's any formula that would be predictive of something like that.